A Man on the Inside: Season 1

 The review aggregator website Rotten Tomatoes reported a 96% approval rating for the first season, based on 51 critic reviews.
 The website's critics consensus reads, "Tailor-made to suit Ted Danson's estimable strengths, this warm and witty sitcom discovers a lot of life left in those who've been put out to pasture."
 Metacritic, which uses a weighted average, assigned a score of 75 out of 100 based on 23 critics, indicating "generally favorable" reviews.

 Ben Travers of IndieWire gave the series an A− and said, "It's a tremendous performance made to look effortless, much like A Man on the Inside is a sage, ambitious new series made to be painlessly, pleasantly enjoyed."
 Reviewing the series for Chicago Sun-Times, Richard Roeper gave a rating of 3.5/4 and wrote, "A Man on the Inside moves at a breezy clip, but still finds room to flesh out a number of subplots and supporting players."

 Season 2

-The second season has a 93% approval rating on Rotten Tomatoes, based on 14 critic reviews.
+The second season has a 92% approval rating on Rotten Tomatoes, based on 25 critic reviews.
+The website's critics consensus states, "Led by producer Michael Schur's assured hand and the always entertaining Ted Danson, A Man on the Inside maintains its groove in this second season."
 On Metacritic, the second season received a score of 71 out of 100 based on 10 critics, indicating "generally favorable" reviews.

 Accolades

 For its first season, it was recognized as one of the top 10 television programs of 2024 by American Film Institute.
 Ted Danson was nominated for a Golden Globe Award for Best Actor – Television Series Musical or Comedy and a Screen Actors Guild Award for Outstanding Actor in a Comedy Series for the first season.

+For its second season, Ted Danson was nominated for Best Actor in a Comedy Series at the Critics' Choice Awards.